ejmiranda/samples/README.md

 8. Learn CSS Layout: Replicate the div style to practice CSS.
 9. Learn CSS Layout Kaio-Ken: Applying the style to the whole layout.
 10. Clearfix Hamster: Use clearfix to wrap text around the image of a hamster.
+11. Number Guessing Game: Hot and Cold with number guessing using JS.

 Quote: "What's in the box?" - David Mills